kensanata/gridmapper/README.md

 These are your options:

-- Click on **Save to Wiki**.
-This will make your map public.
-Anybody can find it on the
+- Click on **Save**.
+This will save your map on the wiki.
+This also makes it public because anybody can look at the
   [Gridmapper Campaign Wiki](https://campaignwiki.org/wiki/Gridmapper/HomePage).
   Thanks for sharing!
 It may also not be what you want if your players